rhtmahour/go90Stores/README.md

-# 🛒 go90stores - Flutter Grocery Store Platform
+# 🛒 go90stores - Online Grocery Store

 `go90stores` is a multi-store, role-based Flutter grocery application designed to manage B2B and B2C operations for a grocery brand with multiple stores in a city.
 It supports inventory management, real-time stock updates, price tracking, order notifications, and advanced admin controls.